-The Director of Fire and Public Safety has evaluated the College's workplaces and determined permit required confined spaces do exist.
+The Assistant Director of Public Safety for Environmental Health has evaluated the College's workplaces and determined permit required confined spaces do exist.
 Confined Spaces also exist.
 The following guidelines were used to assist in the determination and identification of areas in question: